10 Questions About Floating Bathroom Vanities

 10. Can you put granite on a wall-hung vanity?

 Granite is a popular choice for wall-hung vanities and other bathroom vanities.
-It’s been a popular selection for kitchens and baths for several years now, and for good reason.
-Granite is durable and because it’s a natural stone, every slab is unique.
+It’s been a popular selection for kitchens and baths for several years, and for good reason.
+Granite is durable, and every slab is unique because it’s a natural stone.
 It looks great with floating vanities because it lends to the modern, sleek look that they are known for.
-Plus, because it comes in several colors and styles, you can get a look that’s as unique as your taste.
+Plus, because it comes in several colors and styles, you can get a look as unique as your taste.

 72 Inch Double Sink Bathroom Vanity in Ash Gray with Electrical Component